 - Use Sterile water or water that has been passed through a filter less than or equal to 0.22 microns only.
-Do Not Use De-Ionized water or Distilled water.
-De-Ionized water may cause corrosion to plumbing system components.
+Do Not Use distilled water.
+Do Not Use Delonized water.
+De-lonized water may cause corrosion to plumbing system components.
 Do Not Use Tap Water.
 Minerals and deposits can clog plumbing system components. - Do not use alcohol.
 Alcohol may cause blanket deterioration. - Do not overfill.
-Overfilling may result in overflow when the water in the blanket drains back into the system when the system is turned off. - B. Lift the water fill opening lid and gradually pour approximately 2 gallons (7.6 liters) of sterile water or water that has been passed through a filter less than or equal to 0.22 microns into the reservoir (DO NOT USE ALCOHOL, TAP WATER, DISTILLED WATER, OR DE-IONIZED WATER). - C. Stop pouring when the water reaches the strainer visible at the bottom of the water fill opening. - D. Proceed with normal operations; always check the water level before starting.
+Overfilling may result in overflow when the water in the blanket drains back into the system when the system is turned off. - B. Lift the water fill opening lid and gradually pour approximately 2 gallons (7.6 liters) of sterile water or water that has been passed through a filter less than or equal to 0.22 microns described in Section (4-2.) into the reservoir (DO NOT USE ALCOHOL, DISTILLED WATER, TAP WATER, OR DE-IONIZED WATER). - C. Stop pouring when the water reaches the strainer visible at the bottom of the water fill opening. - D. Proceed with normal operations; always check the water level before starting.